math4tots-misc/tt/src/README.md

 2. Special function names.
    * new  -- for creating new instances of objects
+   * delete  -- if x is an auto variable, "delete(x)" always gets called when x goes out of scope.
    * malloc  -- should only be used in 'new' functions
    * len  -- size of a container
    * repr  -- for a more detailed conversion to String